AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Of course, there are other reasons that people may be working on non-priority areas of work, and these are worth investigating; side-requests from other departments, pet-projects, stealth-ops, disengaged developers, etc.

 Other exhibitions of control are the command/control ways of working.
 This typically manifests as an experienced developer/technical lead who breaks out tasks for a work item and then assigns people to each task.
 These task breakdowns can go rather deep and result in large overhead for the technical lead to research, disseminate, and then monitor the tasks.
-Not that these ways are outrightly bad; they have thier place.
+Not that these ways are outrightly bad; they have their place.
 But they certainly do not scale well, and certainly don't promote teams that are able to problem solve problems in an innovative manner.
 This command and control practice is the antithesis to autonomy.

 _Metric: How many of the workitem tasks that a team are working are set and administered by a central lead figure?_